mcalla314/tkintertoy/docs/tutorial.rst

 19. Add a damage level **ttCheckbox**.
 20. Add a **ttCollector**.
 The collector has a tag, the column header list from line 13, a list of the widget tags it needs to collect, and the propmt.
 It also includes two buttons, 'Add' and 'Delete'.
-    Clicking on 'Add' with collect the values in the widgets and add them in a line in the treeview.
+    Clicking on 'Add' will collect the values in the widgets and add them in a line in the treeview.
     Clicking on 'Delete' will delete the currently selected line in the treeview.
 22. Add a **ttButtonbox** with the default 'Ok' and 'Cancel' buttons.
 23. Plot the date widget in the first row, separating the widgets by 5 pixels.